Pallavi-Adhikary/Olympics-Data-Analysis-Dashboard-1896-2016/README.md

-# 🏅 Olympics Data Analysis Dashboard (1896 - 2016)
+# 🏅 Olympics Data Analysis(1896 - 2016)

-An interactive data analysis dashboard built using **Streamlit** that uncovers deep insights from **120+ years of Olympic history**.
+An interactive data analysis project built using **Streamlit** that uncovers deep insights from **120+ years of Olympic history**.
 This project visualizes athlete trends, medal performances, gender participation shifts, and much more through rich, interactive visualizations.